-We are pleased to invite you to attend our 2019 Annual Meeting of Stockholders to be held on Tuesday, June 18, 2019 at 10:00 a.m. local time in the New York office of the Company's outside counsel, Cooley LLP, 55 Hudson Yards, 44th Floor, New York, NY 10001-1304.
+We are pleased to invite you to attend the 2020 Annual Meeting of Stockholders (the "Annual Meeting") of Eagle Pharmaceuticals, Inc. to be held on Tuesday, June 23, 2020 at 10:00 a.m. local time in the New York office of the Company's outside counsel, Cooley LLP, at 55 Hudson Yards, 44th Floor, New York, NY 10001.

-Details regarding admission to the Annual Meeting and the business to be conducted are described in the accompanying Notice of Annual Meeting of Stockholders and this Proxy Statement.
+Details regarding admission to the Annual Meeting and the business to be conducted at the Annual Meeting are described in the accompanying Notice of 2020 Annual Meeting of Stockholders and proxy statement.

 We have elected to provide access to our proxy materials over the Internet under the U.S. Securities and Exchange Commission's "notice and access" rules.
-As a result, we are mailing to our stockholders a notice instead of paper copies of this Proxy Statement and our 2018 Annual Report for the fiscal year ended December 31, 2018.
+As a result, we are mailing to our stockholders a notice instead of paper copies of this Proxy Statement and our 2019 Annual Report for the fiscal year ended December 31, 2019.
 The notice contains instructions on how to access those documents online.
-The notice also contains instructions on how stockholders can receive a paper copy of our proxy materials, including this Proxy Statement, our 2018 Annual Report and a form of proxy card or voting instruction card.
+The notice also contains instructions on how stockholders can receive a paper copy of our proxy materials, including the proxy statement, our 2019 Annual Report and a form of proxy card or voting instruction card.
 We believe that providing our proxy materials online increases the ability of our stockholders to connect with the information they need, while reducing the environmental impact and cost of our Annual Meeting.

 Your vote is important.
 Whether or not you plan to attend the Annual Meeting, we hope you will vote as soon as possible.
 You may vote by proxy online or by telephone by following the instructions on the notice you received, or, if you receive a paper copy of our proxy materials by mail, by completing and returning the proxy card or voting instruction card mailed to you.
-Please review the instructions for each of your voting options described in this Proxy Statement as well as in the notice you received in the mail carefully.
+Please carefully review the instructions for each of your voting options described in this proxy statement as well as in the notice you received in the mail.